ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ### Protocol Selection Properties {#protocol-selection-props}

+The following properties can be adjusted before establishing a Connection.
+They all apply to Connections and Connection Groups:

 Reliable Data Transfer

 This boolean property specifies whether the application needs the transport protocol to ensure that data is received completely and without corruption on the other side.
+This also entails being notified when a Connection is closed or aborted.
 This property applies to connections and connection groups.
 This is a strict requirement.
 The default is to enable Reliable Data Transfer.

-Notification of peer closing/aborting

-This boolean property specifies whether the application needs the transport protocol to inform it in case the connection terminates.
-This property applies to connections and connection groups.
-This is a strict requirement.
-The default is to enable such notifications.

 Preservation of data ordering